zanjonke/reinforcement-herding/README.md

 - **_testing.py_** implements the basic DQN framework for solving environments
 - **_training.py_** implements the testing framework for basic DQN framework

+## Running the project

+Our final model can be run using the double_training.py file.
+First install the required packages by using

+`pip install -r requirements.txt`

+After the installation, the file can be run.
+The simulation will run on a randomised field.
+The result of the simulation will be saved to `videos/sheepherding_game.mp4`

 # Literature

 [1] Strömbom D., Mann R. P., Wilson A. M., Hailes S., Morton A. J., Sumpter D. J. T. and King A. J.,